About KHA

 Mathematics

 Every student needs and deserves a rich and rigorous mathematics curriculum that is focused on the development of concepts, the acquisition of basic and advanced skills and the integration of problem-solving experiences.
+KHA encourages educators to provide challenging mathematics opportunities to foster the growth of intelligent, thoughtful, and mathematically literate members of society.
+At KHA we use an integrated approach to mathematics outlined in the program description below.

 A typical day at Kingston Hill Academy also includes...